EoinieLawless/EoinieLawless/README.md

 - I’m interested in Machine learning and Software Innovation
-- I Studied at ATU Galway, in Software development
+- I Studied at ATU Galway and TUS Athlone, in Software Engineering
-- Active member of ATU Ai Society

 - How to reach me ... eoinie.lawless@gmail.com